Computing analytic Bayes factors from summary statistics in repeated-measures designs: Simulation

 \begin{enumerate} \item The number of experimental subjects $n$ was set to either $n=10$, $n=30$, or $n=80$; \item The intraclass correlation $\rho$ among the subjects' repeated measurements was set to be either low ($\rho=0.2$) or high ($\rho=0.8$); \item The size of the treatment effect was manipulated by setting $\tau = \sigma_a^2/\sigma^2$ to be either $\tau=0$, $\tau=0.5$, or $\tau=1$.
 For data generated under the condition $\tau=0$, the correct model is the null model $\h_0:\tau=0$, whereas for data generated under $\tau=0.5$ and $\tau=1.0$ the correct model is the alternative model $\h_1:\tau>0$.

 \end{enumerate}

 For each combination of number of subjects ($n=10,50,80$), treatment effect size ($\tau=0,0.5,1.0$), repeated-measures correlation ($\rho=0.2,0.8$), we generated 1000 simulated datasets.
+Each dataset was generated in R using the model in Equation \ref{simModel}.
+Each loop began with an empty vector which was then populated interatively in two nested loops.
+The outer loop was indexed over condition level $k=1,2,3$.
+The inner loop was indexed over subject number $n$.
+Then for each combination of condition level $i$ ($i=1,\dots,k=3$) and subject number $j$ ($j=1,\dots,n$), an observation was built additively as the sum of $\mu$ (which we assumed to be 0), a randomly drawn treatment effect $\alpha_i$, a randomly drawn subject effect $\pi_j$, and a randomly drawn noise term $\varepsilon_{ij}$.
+All randomly drawn components were assumed to be drawn from a normal distribution with mean $0$ and variance defined differently by term.
+For the treatment effect, the variance was assumed to be $\sigma^2_a = \tau\sigma^2$, and for the subject effect, the variance was assumed to be $\sigma^2_p = \sigma^2\rho/(1-\rho)$.

-For each of the datasets, we performed a repeated-measures analysis of variance, extracting the $F$ statistic and relevant degrees of freedom ($x$=between-treatments degrees of freedom and $y$=residual degrees of freedom).
+For each of the resulting datasets, we performed a repeated-measures analysis of variance, extracting the $F$ statistic and relevant degrees of freedom ($x$=between-treatments degrees of freedom and $y$=residual degrees of freedom).
 Then we used these values to compute two analytic Bayes factors from Proposition \ref{mainTheorem}: one using $\alpha=-\frac{1}{2}$ and another using $\alpha=0$.
 We also computed the BIC Bayes factor from \citet{faulkenberry2020}.
 Finally, we computed the JZS Bayes factor from \citet{rouder2012}; note that this Bayes factor can only be computed from the raw data, as the summary statistics alone are not sufficient for its estimation.
-However, as we wish to show that our analytic Bayes factor outperforms the BIC Bayes factor previously obtained in \citet{faulkenberry2020}, the JZS Bayes factor is an important benchmark to assess against.
+However, as we wish to show that our analytic Bayes factor outperforms the BIC Bayes factor previously obtained in \citet{faulkenberry2020}, the JZS Bayes factor is an important target to assess against.

 All obtained Bayes factors were converted to posterior probabilities via Equation \ref{eq:probability}, assuming 1-1 prior model odds.
 To compare the performance of the various computation methods in the simulation, we considered three analyses: